yduf/yduf.github.io/_posts/2017-11-30-reverse-microcorruption.md

 ---
 title: Microcorruption
 published: true
-tags: reverse security debug capture-the-flag
+tags: reverse security debug-c++ capture-the-flag
 ---
 > Scattered throughout the world in locked warehouses are briefcases filled with Cy Yombinator bearer bonds that could be worth billions comma billions of dollars.
 >